- Who must comply with the conditions?

 The MBL conditions are included under GRV’s Race Fields Policy and are available here.
 Approved Australian off-course wagering service providers (WSPs) are required to accept a fixed odds bet at odds which are Publicly Displayed by the Approved WSP for any Victorian greyhound race to the maximum amount specified as follows:

-The conditions only apply to fixed odds WIN bets on Victorian greyhound races.
+- The conditions only apply to fixed odds win and/or place bets on Victorian greyhound races.
 They do not apply in respect of bets placed as part of a betting exchange.
 They also do not apply to free bets or bonus bets, derivative bets such as best tote or exotic bets such as quinellas and trifectas.
 Bets which do not have a determined return at the time of placing a bet (e.g. Top Fluc or SP) are also excluded.

 - What qualifies as a Metropolitan Victorian Greyhound race?